masettir/angular-beginnner-vagrant/README.md

-# Angular Beginnner with Vagrant
+# AngularJS beginnner with Vagrant

-# vagrant-experiencebox
+# Vagrant experiencebox
-Vagrant box and provisioning for ExperienceTools YOOX-NET-A-PORTER environment developer area
+Vagrant box and provisioning for ExperienceTools environment developer area

 ----------